|Lecturer||Assistant Prof. Dr. Jan-Philipp Ahrens|

 |Exam date||See syllabus|

 Digitalization, Sociology and Psychology in the Family Business

 Objectives: The goal of the course is twofold.
 First, it is designed to help participants gain access to the main topics and theories intersecting management, entrepreneurship, sociology, psychology, & family business research and its practical applications.
-We will read and discuss 14 seminal articles, meet family firm leaders, and simulate an academic conference in class.
+We will read and discuss 14 seminal articles and simulate an academic conference in class.
 This familiarizes participants with the state of the art research, its designs & methods, and the respective current academic debate & practice.

 The second goal of the course is to familiarize students with the core techniques of scientific work in business studies.
 This includes developing a research idea, evaluating its contribution, obtaining data, performing analyses using STATA, and reporting results in article and presentation format.
 Students will learn to use statistical software.